hasancsecu/hasancsecu.github.io/README.md

-The repo was moved to https://hasancsecu.github.io/portfolio/. this page only for redirecting
+This repo was moved to https://hasancsecu.github.io/portfolio/. this page is only for redirecting